-Our algorithm utilizes the information gained from the map and the AIS data and finds possible destinations for each ship.
+Table 2 Results of one-tailed paired t-test on the duration of encounters information gained from the map and the AIS data and finds possible destinations for each ship.
 Since the optimal path from the goal to a starting point is also the optimal path from that starting point to the goal, it is possible to construct a goal tree for each destination that spans the water area and provides a near-optimal path from each point in the water area to the destination.
 By this approach, the pathfinding task for each ship to each destination can be reduced to the problem of finding the closest vertex on the destination tree and retrieving the path from the tree.